Hiroshi Naganuma

-Hiroshi Naganuma (長沼 洋, Naganuma Hiroshi) is a Japanese professional shogi player ranked 8-dan.
+Hiroshi Naganuma (長沼 洋, Naganuma Hiroshi) is a Japanese retired professional shogi player who achieved the rank of 8-dan.

-Early life
+Early life and apprenticeship

 Naganuma was born on February 8, 1965, in Gifu Prefecture.
 He entered the Japan Shogi Association's apprentice school at the rank of 5-kyū in 1979 under the guidance of shogi professional Kaishū Tanaka.
 He was promoted to the rank or 1-dan in 1981, and obtained full professional status and the rank of 4-dan in July 1986.

+Shogi professional

 Playing style

 Naganuma is known for a utilitarian playing style which prioritorizes material advantages over positional ones.
 For this reason, he has been nicknamed the 駒取り坊主 (Komatori Bōzu) where komatori refers to "shogi piece capturing" and bōzu refers to a "Buddhist monk".